pblesi/somerset/README.md

 somerset
 ========

-A (soon-to-be) android version of the popular Some R Set game
+A (soon-to-be) android version of the popular Some R Set game.

 Game Instructions
 -----------------

-Game instructions can be found at [here](http://somersetgame.om/double-somerset-rules.html).
+Game instructions can be found [here](http://somersetgame.om/double-somerset-rules.html).